bdwilliamson/vimpy/README.md

 ## Installation

-You may install a stable release of `vimpy` using conda by
+You may install a stable release of `vimpy` using `pip` by running `python pip install vimpy` from a Terminal window.
+Alternatively, you may install within a `virtualenv` environment.

 You may install the current dev releast of `vimpy` by downloading this repository directly.